 In this final section, we provide practical suggestions for assessing the strength and impact of INE and feedback loops.
 We have proposed a sequential approach, looking first at the market power on each side of the market separately, and second looking at constraints from the other side via the feedback loops.
-This second step requires us to assess the strength of feedback loops to examine whether competition from one side of the market constraints the platform in its price setting to the other side of the market.
+This second step requires us to assess the strength of feedback loops to examine whether competition from one side of the market constrains the platform in its price setting to the other side of the market.
 This will help establish whether market power on one side of the market exacerbates market power on another side or whether competition from one side might constrain the other.

+This second step is important because, in the presence of strong

 INE, simple one-sided measures of market power potentially underestimate the market power of the platform.
 For example, if the conduct in question undermined the ability of other platforms to compete effectively, then the presence of strong INE could lead to rapid concentration of the market and the exclusion of rivals.
 In this example, if the conduct leads to single-homing customers on one side of the market switching, the INE may simultaneously act to strengthen one competitor rapidly and weaken another rapidly.
 This could be the case even though static market shares, or other measures, may not indicate a position of significant market power or dominance.